SUSTAINABLE ATLANTA ROUNDTABLE (SART)

 About the Sustainable Atlanta Roundtable

-The Sustainable Atlanta Roundtable convenes on the first Friday of each month to discuss the region’s current environmental issues – from water to energy, urban planning to government policy, and much more.
+The Sustainable Atlanta Roundtable convenes once a month to discuss the region’s current environmental issues – from water to energy, urban planning to government policy, and much more.
 Members of the audience are encouraged to ask questions, make comments, network, and learn about Atlanta’s current and future opportunities for sustainable development.

 7:30 to 9:00 a.m. (doors open at 7:00 a.m. for networking)